opea-project/GenAIExamples/GraphRAG/README.md

 ### Consume GraphRAG Service

-Two ways of consuming ChatQnA Service:
+Two ways of consuming GraphRAG Service:

 1. Use cURL command on terminal